Home Ā» Home Ā» Overrated Perennial Plants

 What If You Really Want Roses In Your Garden Anyway

-#5 Should Hostas Be Classified As An Overrated Perennial
+#5 Should Hostas Be Classified As An Overrated Perennial?

 However, there are so many beautiful varieties of hosta available.
 If you have some of these over used varieties of hostas in your shade gardens and are sick to death of them, start replacing them with some more eye catching varieties.
 There are also lots and lots of other shade garden plants that you can use in place of hostas.
 Check out: Perennials to Jazz Up Your Shade Garden and Made in the Shade Gardens when you’ve finished up here.